 Plant cost: On sale for .99 cents, but regularly $2.99!

 I had a lovely glass hanging ornament that I used for a succulent terrarium article a few years ago, so I decided to dust it off and place a different type of plant inside.
-The kalanchoe was featured alongside its succulent cousins at the garden centre, so I knew it would work (though I double-checked with an employee to make sure).
+The kalanchoe was featured alongside its succulent cousins at the garden center, so I knew it would work (though I double-checked with an employee to make sure).
 For this one, I used a bit of cactus potting soil around the root ball and added some of that black reindeer moss around it.
-Then, I simply looped some ribbon through it, tied it to my curtain rod in the window of my dining room and voilà, a hanging ornament.
+Then, I simply looped some ribbon through the top, tied it to my curtain rod in the window of my dining room, and voilà, a hanging ornament.
 This window gets lots of light, which the plant will like.
-The soil should dry out between watering.
+To care for the plant, the soil should dry out between watering.

 Mini houseplants were also featured in a post I wrote called Indoor plant love: The coolest houseplants.
 I couldn’t resist because they are pretty cool.
 Do you have any project plans using mini holiday houseplants?